hydrosquall/sparky-website-tutorial/course-notes/sparks.md

 ### To Build a Fire: HTML Elements

-Page Structure and slowly adding content
+Page Structure and slowly adding content (See codepen)

 ### Sparkly Sparks: CSS for Styles